Generic name: oxiconazole topical [ oks-i-KON-a-zole ]

 What happens if I overdose?

-What should I avoid while taking oxiconazole topical?
+What should I avoid while using oxiconazole topical?

 Avoid using other medications on the areas you treat with oxiconazole unless your doctor tells you to.